GauravBawa3/Algo-Trading/README.md

 # Algo-Trading

-The algorithm was built using Python 3 and scikit-learn with a Technical Indicators.
+The algorithm was built using Python 3 and scikit-learn with help of Technical Indicators.
 The program gathers stock data using the Alpha Vantage API and pandas.

 This analysis consist of three parts:
  1. Technical Analysis